rubin-dp0/delegate-contributions-dp02/cmdline_custom_coadd/cmdline_solutions.md

 ## Preliminaries

-The solutions to this command line tutorial, like the corresponding command line tutorial itself, need to be run using LSST pipelines version `w_2022_40`.
+These command line solutions, like the corresponding command line tutorial itself, need to be run using LSST pipelines version `w_2022_40`.
 For further elaboration on this important point [see the relevant DP0.2 command line tutorial](https://dp0-2.lsst.io/tutorials-examples/cmdline-custom-coadd.html).

 Note also that the very first optional exercise from the DP0.2 command line custom coadd tutorial is a Jupyter notebook optional exercise rather than a command line optional exercise, and therefore no solution for that optional exercise is provided here.